kartik-pant-23/applications-tracker/README.md

 |Draft Messages|<img src="screenshots/draft-message-light.png" alt="Draft Message Light UI" width="250px">|<img src="screenshots/draft-message-dark.png" alt="Draft Message Dark UI" width="250px">|

 ## App Link and Future Scope
-App is being tested among some students from IIIT Bhopal and has a limited number of users.
+The app is being tested among some students from IIIT Bhopal and has a limited number of users.
 App can be tested using this [link](https://github.com/kartik-pant-23/applications-tracker/releases/download/v1.0.1/applications-tracker-v1.0.1.apk).
 For getting the latest version of the app, you can check [releases](https://github.com/kartik-pant-23/applications-tracker/releases).
 Once app is fully tested, it will be uploaded to [PlayStore].

 Following features will be added in future -